 This test was done on a Kenwood TS940 and a HP Z3805A GPS-DOCXO as 10MHz reference signal, with the radio tuned on 9.999 MHz USB.
 The audio output from the TS940 is sampled with the TinyGate USB interface on a pc where running Spectrum Lab.

-First, I put the radio in a cold basement to bring the temperature down to aprox.
-8°C. The graph below shows the HP Z3805A’s 10 MHz carrier while the radio is warming up with the SO1-NG oscillator (using a ±0,5ppm chip) installed:
+First, I put the radio (Kenwood TS940) in a cold basement to bring the temperature down to aprox.
+8°C. The graph below with a horizontal scale resolution of 0,1Hz shows the HP Z3805A’s 10 MHz carrier received while the radio is warming up with the SO1-NG oscillator (using a ±0,5ppm chip) installed:

 Starting from a temperature of 8°C and warming up to 35°C, the frequency swing is only 2,5Hz.
 The following graph is the continuation of the graph above: